otsaloma/catapult/README.md

   executing `catapult` will show the existing instance and that is the command you can bind to your key of choice.

-* Window positioning might not work, which means that the catapult window will be positioned on your screen wherever your window manager defaults to or considers appropriate.
+* Window positioning might not work, which means that the Catapult window will be positioned on your screen wherever your window manager defaults to or considers appropriate.